 - Participate in community awareness events as requested/directed by the Executive Director.

-- Assist in locating and engaging/developing relationship with community resources as needed.
+- Assist in locating and engaging/developing relationships with community resources as needed.

 - Make presentations as requested to increase community awareness of CASA’s role in ensuring the best possible outcomes for abused and neglected children in Juvenile Court.